enarx/website/docs/WebAssembly/Java.md

 ## Compile Java code to Wasm

-Execute the Maven command to generate a new `class.wasm` file:
+Execute the Maven command to generate a new `classes.wasm` file:

 ```
 mvn clean install